 Other Info on Dr. Lunceford

 I was born in California and have lived up and down the West coast, as well as the East coast and the Gulf coast.
-I have worked as a technical editor in the cable internet industry, a collections agent, a pizza maker, a nurse's aide, and a whole lot of other things that I have probably forgotten with good reason.
+I have worked as a technical editor in the cable internet industry, a video editor, a collections agent, a pizza maker, a nurse's aide, and a whole lot of other things that I have probably forgotten with good reason.
 I am currently working on several book projects, as well as other articles and book chapters.
 In my free time I enjoy creating experimental music.
 I perform noise and dark ambient music under the names Stolen Light and Goose, respectively.
 Between the two projects I have over thirty releases and tracks on compilations from all over the world.
 When I am not creating my own music, I review experimental music for the webzine ChainDLK.
 I am also an avid cook.